 Cornucopia Natural Foods has a deli-cafe with a menu that features a variety of vegan, vegetarian, and raw dishes.
 While the offerings are mostly vegetarian, your carnivore friends can dine on organic, free-range meats.
 The fruit juices and smoothies contain only organic produce, and the desserts, such as the peanut butter tofu cheesecake, are all dairy-free and vegan.

-With a name like limani, Greek for "harbor," of course this high-end restaurant specializes in Greek-style seafood.
+With a name like limani, Greek for "port" or "harbor," of course this high-end restaurant specializes in Greek-style seafood.
 But if you look at the appetizers, you'll see that most are, indeed, vegetarian.
-There's a mouthwatering plate of spreadable Greek salads, such as skordalia, a divine blend of ground almonds and garlic; and melitzanosalata, an eggplant and garlic puree.
+There's a mouthwatering plate of spreadable Greek salads, such as skordalia, a divine blend of ground almonds and garlic; and melitzanosalata, an eggplant, and garlic puree.
 The saganaki, or pan-fried Greek kefalograviera cheese, is also excellent.

 As for side dishes, horta is a delectable blend of cooked red, white and gold Swiss chard, escarole, dandelions, and spinach.
-The white and green asparagus are steamed and tossed with a vinaigrette, as are the grilled red and yellow peppers.
+The white and green asparagus is steamed and tossed with a vinaigrette, as are the grilled red and yellow peppers.

 Formerly known as Fratelli Iavarone Café & Backroom Trattoria, the upscale, renamed Iavarone Café serves delectable Italian cuisine.
 For vegetarians, this means plenty of savory non-meat appetizers and side dishes.
 Order the trattoria's superbly prepared polenta with a delicate mushroom and gorgonzola cheese sauce.
 With one or two appetizers like this, you won't miss a meat entree.

 After eating, drop by Iavarone Brothers Foods next door and buy some excellent Italian staples.
 You'll find plenty of non-meat choices to bring home.